 Mountain flying trip 2019 – 14th to 21st September

 Join us for a mountain flying trip where we decide the destination at the last minute, for the best possible weather.
-This approach has worked beautifully for the 2016 Sky Surfers’ trips to Puy de Dome, in the French Massif Central, and last summer’s trip to the West Highlands of Scotland during the heat wave (avoiding thunderstorms in the Alps).
+UPDATE: we’ve now decided that the destination will be Puy de Dome, an extinct volcano in central France.

 £350 plus travelPay A £100 Deposit Today!